+- A. Official Label for a Package of Breeder's Seed

 - (a) Prescribed contents

-- Certifying Authority and Member State or their mark.
+- 1. Certifying Authority

-Reference number of the lot.
+- 2. Reference number

-- 3. Month and year when officially sealed.
+- 3. Month and year when officially sealed

-- 4. Kind.
+- 4. Kind

-- 5. Variety.
+- 5. Variety

-- 6. "Pre-basic Seed".
+- 6. "Breeder's Seed"

-- 7. Country of production.

-- 8. Declared net or gross weight or declared number of clusters or pure seeds.
+- 7. Declared net or gross weight or declared number of seeds

-9. Where weight is indicated and granulated pesticides, pelleting substances or other solid additives are used the
+- 8. Where weight is indicated and granulated pesticides, pelleting substances or other solid additives are used, the nature of the

-nature of the additive and the approximate ratio between the weight of clusters or pure seeds and the total weight.
+additive and the approximate ratio between the weight of pure seed and the total weight additives and also the approximate ratio between the weight of seed and the total weight